Kleadron/OptiOBJ/README.txt

 =====
 Objects (o) and Groups (g) are not preserved after the optimization process.
 This program assumes you want your model to be a single, solid, unnamed object. usemtl is preserved, as faces are grouped into their respective materials.
+This does not optimize MTL files and currently only supports one MTL reference in the optimized file.
 Smoothing groups (s) are not preserved and I have found no use for them.
 Lines are not preserved as I have found no use for them.
-This does not optimize MTL files and currently only supports one MTL reference in the optimized file.
+Vertex colors (where vertices have 3 extra values after the position) are not supported and are removed from the optimized file.